 The simple truth is, Ethical Hacking is a part of Cyber Security.

 Cyber Security isn’t one set thing, it’s a rainbow of skillsets, tools, and passions – often combined, to make the most effective secure environment.
 Consider the IT help desk, validating your identity before resetting a password.
 Think of the software installed on your devices monitoring for suspicious code or websites.
-Did you know, companies hold something called a risk register, where they record all the notable risks to the organisation and how they address these.
+Did you know, companies hold something called a risk register, where they record all the notable risks to the organisation and how they address them?

 Cyber Security is the umbrella that covers the blue or defensive, the red or offensive - packaged together to create a holistic solution to keep you and your sensitive information safe.